Skip to main content

 NOTE: Use minimum rust version 1.80.0

-Setup coordinator node used for managing the network transactions and peer nodes representing the network participants.
+Setup peer nodes representing the network participants.

 Initialize and start your node (separate terminal)